isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 If a landlord and tenant-occupier are unable to reach an agreement on the tenant’s eligibility, the property owner and/or any intermediary landlord(s) may make an application within 14 calendar days of receiving the Notice of Rental Waiver and necessary supporting documents (or copies of them), to have a rental waiver assessor ascertain whether the tenant-occupier is eligible.
 Any adjustment to the landlord’s rental waiver obligations is only made after a rental waiver assessor has made a determination on the matter.
 The rental waiver continues to apply while parties await the outcome of the assessment.

-You may visit https://go.gov.sg/rwf2021app for more details on applications for assessment.
+You may visit <a href="https://go.gov.sg/rwf2021app" target="new">https://go.gov.sg/rwf2021app</a> for more details on applications for assessment.

 <a name="q26">**Q26.
 What documents must a landlord submit to prove his eligibility for financial hardship?**</a>

-Applicants applying for assessment on their eligibility for landlord financial hardship will have to provide the documents as specified in the [Registrar’s Directives](https://go.gov.sg/regdirectives-rwf2021), under the section on Application to Determine if a Landlord is Entitled to be Exempt from Paying the Rental Waiver on the Grounds of Financial Hardship.
+Applicants applying for assessment on their eligibility for landlord financial hardship will have to provide the documents as specified in the [Registrar’s Directives](/files/rentalwaiverframework/RWF2021_Registrar_Directives.pdf), under the section on Application to Determine if a Landlord is Entitled to be Exempt from Paying the Rental Waiver on the Grounds of Financial Hardship.

-You may also refer to https://go.gov.sg/rwf2021app for more details on applications for assessment.
+You may also refer to <a href="https://go.gov.sg/rwf2021app" target="new">https://go.gov.sg/rwf2021app</a> for more details on applications for assessment.

 <a name="q27">**Q27.
 If a landlord had granted short-term lease extensions to his tenants with significant rental reductions, can this reduce his rental waiver obligations?**</a>

 Landlords may submit an application within 14 calendar days of receiving copies of the Notice of Rental Waiver and supporting documents, to have a rental waiver assessor ascertain whether their rental waiver obligation may be offset by the assistance that they had provided.
-You may visit https://go.gov.sg/rwf2021app for more details on applications for assessment.
+You may visit <a href="https://go.gov.sg/rwf2021app" target="new">https://go.gov.sg/rwf2021app</a> for more details on applications for assessment.

 ### <a name="6disp">Dispute Resolution </a> <a href="#s6" title="Return to top">↩</a> ###